Zash60/HackerSM64/src/crash_screen/README.md

 - Finalize layout.
 - If `pc` is invalid, use the next function in the stack.
 - Check for f64 denorms/NaN.
-- "Likely NULL pointer dereference" if badvaddr is not actually 0 but still < 128 Check disasm registers for NULL sureAddress to make sure it's a NULL pointer for more accuracy
+- "Likely NULL pointer dereference" if badvaddr is not actually 0 but still < 128.
+	- Check disasm registers for NULL sureAddr to make sure it's a NULL pointer for more accuracy (in case of accessing data through a NULL struct).
 - Skip printing duplicate saved registers.
 - Show register data as ASCII.
 ### Stack trace page
+- Handle frame pointers and variable stack sizes.
-- Use Libdragon's better stack trace functionality.
+- Should stack trace page also have a thread select?
+- Failsafe in case __osCleanupThread doesn't appear in the stack.
+- Print error if stack buffer was exceeded.
 - Can stack trace be printed without a buffer?
-- Make it clearer that the stack is thread-specific (show thread name on page?)
+- Is the "stack address" entry in stack buffer still needed?
 ### Thread Registers page
 - Extended version with a scrollable list of all registers and their full 64 bit contents (Everything from [here](https://n64.readthedocs.io/index.html) plus any other CPU/RCP registers).
 Thread registers on top (old context page) then all registers if scroll down.
 #### Threads